 If you start craving a snack later in the afternoon, try Bi-Rite Creamery for gourmet ice cream with unique flavors like balsamic strawberry and cannoli.
 Or sip on a delicious boba drink from Boba Guys.

-Public art and activities
+19-24.
+Mission District public art and activities

 The Mission is known for having some of the city’s most iconic public art and murals, and you’d be remiss not to explore these creations.
 Balmy Alley is said to be the most concentrated collection of murals in San Francisco, housing a dynamic collection of political murals that date back to the 1980s.
 It inspired the nearby Clarion Alley Mural Project, which showcases works promoting “social inclusiveness and aesthetic variety.”
 You’ll find plenty of other public art adorning the rest of the neighborhood, such as these parking posts painted to look like realistic pencils.